henacodes/site-swap/README.md

 ### Run Migrations

-Run the database migrations to create the necessary tables:
+Create a file db.sqlite3 and run the database migrations to create the necessary tables:

 ```bash
 $ python manage.py makemigrations